Frequently Asked Questions

 Complete the on-line Damage Report if damage is non-criminal.
-If the damage is criminal, contact University Police Dispatch (3-3611) to file a police report.
-Contact Property and Liability Insurance Services (3-2009) for claims notification and claim filing procedures.
+If the damage is criminal, contact University Police Dispatch (3-3611) to file a police report FIRST and then follow up with filing a Damage Report.

 Refer to the Water Damage Restoration Guideline on the Office of Regulatory Compliance (ORC) website, or contact ORC Environmental and Industrial Hygiene Affairs at 523-6109.

 Does RMD pay replacement cost on State equipment/property claims?

 No. RMD pays the Actual Cash Value (ACV) on University-owned personal property losses (replacement cost less depreciation).
 The ACV is based on current replacement value less depreciation, depending on the age and expected useful life of the property.
 Real property losses to buildings are reimbursed on the actual cost to repair (cost to clean carpet, repair walls, repair windows, repair water damage, etc.).

 Is there a deductible on State property claims?

 No. However, the cost to replace or repair University-owned property must be over the $100 minimum loss for each claim.
 If the loss is less than the $100 minimum per incident, a claim will not be filed and the department will not be reimbursed for the repairs or replacement purchase.

 Personal property coverageRead more

 Does the State cover personal property of faculty and staff?